 CSED is an accelerator of the connection between the academic environment and other sectors that will attract private investments.
 It serves as an incubator for disruptive ideas to create spin-offs and develop partnerships in the industrial domain.
 To date, two successful start-ups have been created for the commercial exploitation of UCL exoplanet-related activities.

-The inspirational nature of exoplanet science attracts the best students and young minds from all over the world.
+The inspirational nature of exoplanet and extragalactic science attracts the best students and young minds from all over the world.
 The intersectorial environment of CSED prepares a new generation of highly-qualified leaders and managers in scientific, technical and business areas.

 CSED fosters educational initiatives connected to exoplanet science and STEM, including plans for a national and international roll-out of the successful EduTwinkle and ORBYTS programmes currently run in the London area.